Amos-Chen98/Yicheng-Chen/content/project/COVID/index.md

 slides: ""
 ---

 Based on transfer learning and ensemble learning, a neural network is built, which can classify chest radiography into 3 classes (COVID, NORMAL and Viral Pneumonia) with accuracy of more than 0.98.
 Code is shared on Kaggle: https://www.kaggle.com/yichengchen2020/radiography-classification-with-various-models.
-For more detailed introduction to this project, please refer to the attached PDF file.
+For more detailed information about this project, please refer to the attached PDF file.

 2020.05-2020.06